cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 containing the backend.
 If this was not the case, then switching back to the default SNAT mode would be advised as a workaround.

+Also, in some public cloud provider environments, which implement a source / destination IP address checking (e.g. AWS), the checking has to be disabled in order for the DSR mode to work.

 Above helm example configuration in a kube-proxy-free environment with DSR-only mode enabled would look as follows: